Veritasosrb/veridical/UConnectHackathon/DeepInAI/Readme.md

 * With our cost calculators, detailed pricing breakdowns, and performance comparisons, you can easily compare the prices and features of different cloud services to **find the best option for your budget and requirements**.

-* The recommendation system provides which **VERITAS service** can be a better suite for their application's data management needs
+* The recommendation system provides which **VERITAS service** can be a better suite for their application's data management needs (*This can be improved with more data for the model)

-* Provide the perfect cloud service comparative information provider
+* Provides the perfect cloud service comparative information provider

-<h2> System Design </h2>

 <img width="869" alt="Screenshot 2023-03-03 at 12 34 32 PM" src="https://user-images.githubusercontent.com/84071291/222972659-e98654fc-4f72-469c-8468-83a46748af1a.png">

+<h2> Unique Selling Points: </h2>

 References :